splch/MUN-Program/README.md

 **Features**
 * Complete customization of color scheme, flags, images, icons, logos, and text

 * High quality flag images of every country

 * Lightweight and fast design

 * Optional sound to alert end of speech

-Multiple Delegates of the same country (France 1, France 2)\n Multiple Speakers' Lists\n
+Multiple Delegates of the same country (France 1, France 2)

+Multiple Speakers' Lists

-Running unmoderated and speech timers simultaneously\n Committees using people instead of countries (Getty Images API)\n
+Running unmoderated and speech timers simultaneously

+Committees using people instead of countries (Getty Images API)

 ## Created by Spencer Churchill